colonel-chirag/calculator_app/README.md

-A basic Calculator made with the help of Flutter, ehich can do many operations/calculations..
+A basic Calculator made with the help of Flutter, which can do many operations/calculations..